guillaume-acard/a-brief-history-of-javascript/a-brief-histry-of-javascript.md

 Development of JS essentially stopped here <!-- .element: class="fragment" -->

 <span class="fragment">But before MS added the <span class="blue">XMLHttpRequest</span> object...</span>

+Note:
+- MS did not really believe on that their growth would be linked to the internet at the time
+- More focused on Windows and Office

 ---